ibm-cloud-docs/watson-knowledge-studio/preannotation.md

         ```
         {: screen}

-        The following example, which applies to the Pattern Matcher and Dictionary Lookup annotators, defines a mapping between the category $.mykeyword.product and the {{site.data.keyword.watson}} {{site.data.keyword.knowledgestudioshort}} entity type PRODUCT:
+        The following example, which applies to the Pattern Matcher and Dictionary Lookup annotators, defines a mapping between the category $.mykeyword.product and the {{site.data.keyword.knowledgestudioshort}} entity type PRODUCT:

         ```
         com.ibm.takmi.nlp.annotation_type.ContiguousContext:category=$.mykeyword.product PRODUCT